MortimerGoro/MGSwipeTableCell/README.md

 This library is compatible with all the different ways to create a UITableViewCell: system predefined styles, programmatically created cells, cells loaded from a xib and prototype cells within a storyboard.
 You can use autolayout if you want.

 Works on iOS >= 5.0.
-Tested on all iOS versions on iPhone and iPad: iOS 7, iOS 8, iOS 9, iOS 10.
+Tested on all iOS versions on iPhone and iPad: iOS 7, iOS 8, iOS 9, iOS 10, iOS 11.

 ## Transitions demo